Protect-Democracy/jan-6-select-committee-archive/README.md

 # Jan 6 Select Committee archive

-Some simple scripts to archive the Jan 6 Select Committee materials released in December of 2022.
+Utility to archive the Jan 6 Select Committee materials released in December of 2022.

 ## Install and setup